karan3242/XRF_data_parser/README.md

 # Requirements

 -   OLYMPUS VANTA pXRF device
--   GeoChem export method
+-   Geo Chem export method

-Ensure the CSV export follows the GeoChem format with Item notes labeled as `LAB_ID`.
+Ensure the CSV export follows the Geo Chem format with Item notes labeled as `LAB_ID`.
 The ID should contain both letters and numbers for string value compatibility.

 # XRF Chemistry Analyser
 ## Features

-This tool is tailored to parse XRF databases exported in the GeoChem format from the OLYMPUS VANTA pXRF.
+This tool is tailored to parse XRF databases exported in the Geo Chem format from the OLYMPUS VANTA pXRF.
 It selectively retains element composition and item IDs for analysis.

 The following are the functions of each Tab and sub Tab and the sequence of data parsing.